ahesford/pybump-void/README.md

 built and distributed; other architectures may work with this script but are not tested.
 The script will attempt to pick a native architecture, which will be one of `x86_64`, `x86_64-musl`, `i686`, or `i686-musl`; any other architecture will rely on cross-compilation.
-You can define `$MASTERDIR` to point to an `xbps-src` build root; by default, one will be created in `/tmp`.
+You can define `$MASTERDIR` or set the argument `-m $MASTERDIR` to point to an `xbps-src` build root; by default, one will be created in `/tmp`.
 (If you mount a `tmpfs` at `/tmp`, this is probably not desirable unless you have at least 64 GB of RAM; some dependants, like `libreoffice`, can be pretty big.)

 With `$REPO_ARCH` set (as well as any other appropriate environment variables), start a build with